rpowers3/TheBlackMarket/README.md

 			<modules runAllManagedModulesForAllRequests="true">
 ```

+Because of the volume of data generated, this site got really big really fast.
+There's over 1 GB of json data spread across 2 million files. there's 32 GBs spread over 22,000 files of death and kill map videos (in mp4 and webm), and there's 2 GBs over 11,000 files of heat maps images.
+Disk is cheap though and it was nicer to have to ready to serve.

 ## Technologies Used ##

 Thanks to the following 3rd party projects that were used for the tools and the site.